hermeszi/hermeszi/README.md

 About Me

-Currently spending a lot of time studying Computer Science (or whatever it is) at 42 Singapore (SUTD).
+Currently spending a lot of time studying Software Engineering (or whatever it is) at 42 Singapore (SUTD).

 💻 Projects
 - mini Ray Tracing (done)